 - Butter: Room temperature butter, along with cream cheese, is the base of this cookie recipe.
 You can soften butter quickly with this trick.
 (This trick also works for softening the cream cheese, too!)

 - Granulated & Brown Sugar: Sugar is not only used for sweetness, but for providing structure and tenderness too.
-Granulated sugar helps cookies spread and brown sugar keeps cookies soft.
+Granulated sugar helps the cookies spread, and brown sugar keeps the cookies soft.

-- White Chocolate Chips: White chocolate chips add a similar “cream” flavor that’s found in the Oreo cookies.
+- White Chocolate Chips: White chocolate chips add a similar sweet “cream” flavor that’s found in the Oreo cookies.
 If you don’t have white chocolate chips or don’t want to use them, semi-sweet, milk chocolate, dark chocolate, or even peanut butter chips work instead.
 Or skip them altogether and add more Oreos.

 - Oreo Cookies: Just what you need to make the perfect Oreo cookie crust, too.
 To prevent the cookie dough from turning gray as a result of all the Oreos, keep the chunks of Oreo cookies on the larger side.
-And I actually broke them up by hand instead of using a knife– less crumbles, more chunks!
+And I actually broke them up by hand instead of using a knife—fewer crumbs, more chunks!

 Can I use other flavor Oreos?
 Yes, of course!
 Try peanut butter, birthday cake, golden, mint, or any other Oreo cookie flavor you love.
 If you love playing around with flavored Oreos, try any of these flavors in my cookies & cream pie, too.
 It’s fantastic with the mint Oreos!

 Cream the Butter & Cream Cheese Together

 Creamed butter and sugar is the base of many cookie recipes.
 But before we add the sugar, it’s imperative to properly cream the cream cheese and butter together.
-The two are different textures– cream cheese is much softer than butter.
-My tip is to beat the cream cheese in your mixer until very soft and smooth– no lumps.
+The two are different textures—cream cheese is much softer than butter.
+My tip is to beat the cream cheese in your mixer until very soft and smooth, with no lumps.
 Then add the softened butter and beat together until combined and thick.
 See photo above (left).